soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 ## First, so you know what drives me, here's a stream of consciousness, non-parallel bulleted list of what I love about the games industry when it's at its best

-* In a healthy studio, everyone is there for the same reason: **the opportunity to use the extent of our unique talents to work on something worthwhile**.
+* **The opportunity to use the extent of our unique talents to work on something worthwhile**.
 To work unmolested by excessive bullshit.
 To create something bigger and better than we can achieve individually.
 Making it all come together somehow.
 * There's a feeling of mutual respect and comraderie.
 * Being around crazy smart and creative people who are deeply, deeply passionate about what they do.
 * Art, problem solving, and creativity.
 All the time.
-* Learn something new every day. ...
+* Learning something new every day. ...
 Every moment sometimes.
 * We all believe games are fun, essential, and important.
-* We love artists and people who create things.
-* Every artist I've ever met is incurably curious and passionate about something.
-They constantly want to be better at their thing than they were yesterday.
-They are so inspiring.
 * Watching artists and designers work makes me feel alive and human.

 So that's the TL;DR of why this industry, for me.